Speak to an Advisor +91 98290 17524

 And it is better if personal use weighs heavily in your decision.
 Some fractional structures allocate specific weeks each year that "belong" to you — useful if you want a guaranteed annual stay in a specific property.

+Sale-leaseback is the more established and regulated of the two: it rests on a registered sale deed, RERA-covered project, and an enforceable lease, whereas fractional ownership is newer and only now being formalised (e.g. SEBI's Small and Medium REIT framework).
 In India today, sale-leaseback is a well-established structure.
 The sale deed is a recognised instrument; RERA covers the project; the lease is enforceable under standard contract law.
 Banks understand and lend against it.

 Fractional ownership is a newer structure in India and has occupied a less defined regulatory space — though SEBI and other regulators have moved toward more structured frameworks (such as Small and Medium REITs).
 If you are evaluating fractional ownership, ensure the SPV is properly registered, that the offer document is complete, and that the manager has fiduciary duty to fraction holders.
 Ask whether the structure is RERA-compliant or sits outside RERA.